Claude Rapin

-Claude Rapin (born 19??) is an archaeologist and specialist of Central Asia, with special attention to Afghanistan and Uzbekistan.
-He is research director at the Centre national de la recherche scientifique (CNRS) and director of the Mission archéologique franco-ouzbèke de Sogdiane ("Franco-Uzbek Archaeological Mission of Sogdiana").
+Claude Rapin (born 19??) is an archaeologist and historian specializing in Central Asia, with special attention to Afghanistan and Uzbekistan.
+He is Director Emeritus for research at the Centre national de la recherche scientifique (CNRS) and is associated with the Mission archéologique franco-ouzbèke de Sogdiane ("Franco-Uzbek Archaeological Mission of Sogdiana").

 Career

 Rapin studied archaeology, ancient history and Greek language at the University of Lausanne, where he obtained the degree of Doctor of Letters by writing a thesis on the royal treasury of the Hellenistic palace at Ai-Khanoum in Afghanistan, under the direction of Paul Bernard.

 After a period of archaeological excavations in Europe (Great Britain, Romania and Switzerland), he began to concentrate his field activities on Central Asia, first in Afghanistan, then in Uzbekistan.
-He has participated in the excavations of Samarkand, Koktepe and Derbent relating to activities of the Franco-Uzbek Archaeological Mission of Sogdiana.
+He has participated in the excavations of Samarkand, Koktepe and the Sogdian Iron Gate (Central Asia) relating to activities of the Franco-Uzbek Archaeological Mission of Sogdiana.

 Since 1995, he has been a research fellow of the Hellénisme et civilisations orientales team at CNRS in Paris; and gave courses on Central Asian archaeology as a privat-docent at University of Lausanne.